Zuken blog - Is 3D Electronics Design keeping up with today’s Trends? Assessing electronics layout and 3D circuit printing

 CR-8000 Design Force generates all required data for 3D printing and supports direct export to manufacturing with no loss of integrity.

-By supporting established 3D technologies such as embedding, rigid-flex, semi-flex & flex design, chip-on-board, multi-board design among many others, combined with new technologies in a single PCB design suite, CR-8000 is not only keeping up with today’s trends but also paving the way for future generations of electronics.
+By supporting established 3D technologies such as embedding, rigid-flex, semi-flex & flex design, chip-on-board, multi-board design among many others, combined with new technologies in a single PCB design suite, CR-8000 is not only keeping up with today’s trends but also paving the way for future generations of electronics layout.
 We have only scratched the surface of what is possible with CR-8000.
 For a more detailed description of the features, visit the product page or watch one of our on-demand webinars.

 Martin Santen